-A graduate student who completed advanced coursework before entering the EPS graduate program, such as a student with a Master's degree, may petition the DGS for a waiver of up to three NU courses required for the PhD in course groups B through D. The student needs to petition for a course waiver within the first two quarters of the program.
-In special circumstances, the student may also petition for the transfer of credit to be counted toward some of the six-courses in group "A." The total number of credits that may be approved will not be greater than 3 courses.
-In such a case, the student will need to successfully complete a total of 13, not 16, courses before the Qualifying Examination.
+A graduate student who completed advanced coursework before entering the EPS graduate program, such as a student with a Master's degree, may petition the DGS for a waiver of up to two NU courses required for the PhD in course groups B, C, or D. The student needs to petition for a course waiver within the first two quarters of the program.
+In special circumstances, the student may also petition for the transfer of credit to be counted toward some of the six courses in group "A." The total number of credits that may be approved will not be greater than two courses.
+In such a case, the student will need to successfully complete a total of 14, not 16, courses.

-The department reserves the right to require that a student complete the full 16 courses required for EPS PhD students.
+The department reserves the right to require that a student with a Master's degree complete the full 16 courses as are necessary for EPS PhD students.